kradecki/poor-mans-datalake/LEVEL_1.md

 ## 3. Connect to Nessie and create branches

-Before using a catalog that references Nessie, make sure the Nessie CLI is connected to the correct API endpoint, and that relevant branches exist for each catalog you plan to use.
+To organize your data and avoid namespace conflicts, you need to create separate branches in Nessie for each catalog you plan to use.
+In this guide, we will create two branches: one for a local catalog and one for a remote catalog.

 ### Connect to Nessie

-Open the Nessie CLI Tool
+Refer to the official documentation on how to obtain and launch the most up to date Nessie CLI (Command Line Interface).

 ```sh
 java -jar nessie-cli-0.104.2.jar
 ```

-In the Nessie CLI Tool Type:
+In the Nessie CLI Tool's prompt type:

 ```sql
 CONNECT TO http://127.0.0.1:19120/api/v2;